Chasers

 Chasers is a 1994 American comedy film directed by Dennis Hopper.
 It is about a pair of United States Navy shore patrollers (SPs) (Tom Berenger and William McNamara) who must escort a beautiful prisoner (Erika Eleniak), and the troubles they encounter.
-This was the last feature-length film that Hopper directed.
 Chasers received mixed reviews from critics and was a box office flop, grossing just $1.6 million against a production budget of $15 million.

 Plot

 Eddie Devane is a young sailor who has carried out a number of inventory-related scams along with his partner-in-crime Howard and made a lot of money during his service.
 A day before his discharge, Eddie is assigned to escort a prisoner from the Marine Corps Base at Camp Lejeune along with the authoritarian, no-nonsense Chief Petty Officer Rock Reilly.
 Eddie is of course not pleased with this development.
 When Howard sees a grumpy-looking Eddie being escorted from his superior's office by a couple of other seaman, he thinks Eddie has been found out and arrested for his scams.
 In order to destroy evidence, he goes to Eddie's desk and finds the money, the existence of which Eddie had concealed from him.

 Eddie and Rock's personalities clash many times during the trip to Camp Lejeune.
 When they reach their destination, they discover that the prisoner they are transporting is a beautiful young girl, Toni Johnson.
 However, they soon discover that taking her back is no easy job when she attempts to escape disguised as a waitress at a diner but is caught.
 Later, she feigns the onset of her period and puts tampons inside the van's gas tank which leads to the van being stalled in the road.
 While walking, the trio come across an abandoned mine and accidentally fall down the shaft.
 They try to get out standing on each other's shoulders.
 Toni gets out first, ditches them and runs away, but has a change of heart later and comes back for them.